surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Switches the survey to a target question's page and focuses the question.
 The `gotoName` property specifies the target question.

-In the following code, a trigger navigates to the `"additionalInfoPage"` and focuses the `"additionalInfo"` question if the `"sameAsBilling"` question is `Yes`:
+In the following code, a trigger navigates to `"additionalInfoPage"` and focuses the `"additionalInfo"` question if the `"sameAsBilling"` question is `Yes`:

 ```js
 const surveyJson = {